A 1-bit quantum filter for particle trajectory reconstruction: Results

 \item \textbf{Signal Separation Index (SSI)}: This metric quantifies the distinguishability of valid tracks from the background.
 We define it as the ratio of the total probability mass of the $M$ valid track segments (${S}$) to that of the $M$ highest-amplitude noise segments (${N}^*$):

 \end{enumerate}

-The Hellinger Fidelity ($F_H$) results, presented in Fig.~\ref{fig:fidelity:a}, demonstrate a distinct performance hierarchy among the evaluated backends.
-The Quantinuum H2 Emulator consistently achieves the highest fidelity across all problem configurations, followed by the noise models for IBM Pittsburgh, IBM Fez, and IBM Torino, respectively.
-This divergence is primarily driven by the topological differences between the architectures: the all-to-all connectivity of the trapped-ion H2 device allows the compiler (TKET) to synthesize the unitary with approximately half the circuit depth required for the fixed-topology superconducting chips.
-Since error accumulation is exponential with depth, this topological advantage and higher qubit fidelity\cite{Moses_2023_race_track} significantly enhances the solution quality.
-Within the superconducting results, we observe a clear progression in performance corresponding to the maturity of the IBM Heron processor generations ($r3 > r2 > r1$).
+The Hellinger Fidelity ($F_H$) results, presented in Fig.~\ref{fig:fidelity:a}, demonstrate a distinct performance hierarchy among the evaluated architectures, a trend that is consistent across both the physical hardware executions and the noise emulators.
+The Quantinuum H2 device consistently achieves the highest fidelity across all problem configurations when compared to the IBM Pittsburgh device.
+Furthermore, distinct deviation trends emerge between the physical executions and their emulators.
+For the IBM architecture, the emulator consistently predicts a slightly higher fidelity than the physical hardware achieves.
+Conversely, the Quantinuum H2-2 device demonstrates tight agreement between hardware and emulator for small configurations, while the physical hardware actually outperforms the emulator at larger problem sizes.
+The observed difference in performance between hardware devices may be caused by the topological differences between the architectures.
+The all-to-all connectivity of the trapped-ion H2 device allows the compiler (TKET) to synthesize the unitary with approximately half the circuit depth required for the fixed-topology superconducting chips.
+Since error accumulation is exponential with depth, this topological advantage and higher qubit fidelity\cite{Moses_2023_race_track} enhances the solution quality.